Hamid Behbahani: Early life and education

-He holds a BS in civil engineering from Iran University of Science and Technology and a M.S. and Ph.D. from the University of Florida.
+Behbahani held a BS in civil engineering from Iran University of Science and Technology and a M.S. and Ph.D. from the University of Florida.

 Career

 Behbahani was the head of the civil engineering department at Iran University of Science and Technology.
 He was appointed by Mahmoud Ahmadinejad as an advisor for transportation affairs.
-He is also a member of high council of state for reform plan.
-After the resignation of Mohammad Rahmati from office as minister of transportation on 18 June 2008, Ahmadinejad assigned Behbahni as his candidate for the ministry to the Parliament.
+He was also a member of high council of state for reform plan.
+After the resignation of Mohammad Rahmati from office as minister of transportation on 18 June 2008, Ahmadinejad assigned Behbahani as his candidate for the ministry to the Parliament.
 He received 181 out of 271 votes of the MPs and became minister of roads and transportation.
 He continued to serve in the same post in the second cabinet of Ahmadinejad after he was elected as president in 2009.

 Impeachment

 On 1 February 2011, 147 out of 234 Members of Parliament gave a vote of no confidence to Behbahani and impeached him for falsely claiming to hold a doctoral degree.
 He is the second minister to be impeached by the Parliament after Ali Kordan who was impeached in 2008.